 Of course, I am human (an often sleep-deprived one), and it’s happened to me in the past, but luckily it usually only takes a quick phone call to have those fees reverse if you’re a customer in good standing.

-When I logged into my American Express account today, I saw a balance of $95 on my Starwood Preferred Guest® Credit Card from American Express (which currently has a record-high increased sign-up bonus), and I knew right off the bat that meant my fee for another year had hit… time flies!
+When I logged into my American Express account today, I saw a balance of $95 on my Starwood Preferred Guest® Credit Card from American Express and I knew right off the bat that meant my fee for another year had hit… time flies!

 Before this year, I haven’t had much luck with receiving generous retention bonuses from American Express, but it never hurts to try.
 When I made the call, I explained to the account specialist that I didn’t know what the future of the card would be now that Marriott and Starwood have merged, and I currently have both this card and the Marriott Visa, where I also just paid an $85 fee.